 When you have lost just a few teeth, single dental implants are likely the best option.
 Translucent ceramic crowns look very much like real teeth and are crafted to fit perfectly within the gap left by missing teeth.
 In addition, their colour can also be closely matched to that of neighbouring natural teeth.
 Now, to get you started on your search for an affordable dentist, below are five excellent dental clinics located in some of the most popular Thai tourist destinations.

-Five of the Best Thai Dental Implant Clinics<
+The Best Thai Dental Implant Clinics in Thailand

-Also in Bangkok is The Ivory Dental Clinic, a Global Patients’ Choice Award winner.
+The Ivory Dental Clinic, a Global Patients’ Choice Award winner is one of the top clinics in Bangkok for dental implants.
 The experienced dentists working here trained in the United Kingdom, Hong Kong, and the United States, and specialise in areas of dentistry like implantology and prosthodontics.
 Expect the latest dentistry technology and equipment at this modern clinic.

 In the northern city of Chiang Mai is another excellent option for low-cost dental care.
 The Kitcha Dental Clinic was established almost 40 years ago and has been treating international patients for decades already.
 Only materials from leading dental implant manufacturers are used here, including the Swiss company Straumann®, and Dentsply Sirona, based in the United States.